Let Amazon and Audible take you away with this year's bumper crop of celebrity memoirs

 Audible, the audiobook arm of Amazon, is making it easy to venture into deep-listening territory, with great deals on books and memberships — that are also great last-minute digital holiday gifts.
 Find a book below you just know your best friend (or brother or daughter) would love — a couple of clicks and it’s theirs, delivered by email.

 Feeling extra generous?
-Sign them up for a subscription — Audible Premium Plus is 60 percent off for a limited time.
+Sign them up for a subscription — Audible Premium Plus is 60% off for a limited time.
 Get the first four months for just $5.95 per month.
 That’s $24 in savings and you can cancel anytime.

 With Audible Premium Plus, you get access to thousands upon thousands of audiobooks, a free premium audiobook every month (that you can keep, by the way) and an additional 30 percent off the list price of premium titles.
 Pick an Audible plan that suits you and your loved ones here.